 Here are six common principles to follow when you make a document that works wonders in sorting out disputes between sales teams:

 1. Outline resolution strategies

-What’s your game plan on resolving disagreements?
+What’s your game plan for resolving disagreements?
 Write down the mechanisms you’ll apply (typically deal splits or comping both parties) to settle conflicts.

-Provide clarity on when and where they will be applicable so that queries are handled with minimal confusion.
+Provide clarity on when and where they will be applied so that queries are handled with minimal confusion.